Architecture¶

 FE_B -->|"X-Api-Key<br/>X-Forwarded-*"| BE

-Spoke clusters run a frontend (nginx serving the SPA) with an oauth-proxy sidecar for OpenShift OAuth and an auth-header-injector sidecar that reads K8s namespace annotations to determine user access.
+Spoke clusters run a frontend pod (nginx serving the SPA) with an oauth-proxy sidecar for OpenShift OAuth and an auth-header-injector sidecar that reads K8s namespace annotations to determine user access.
 All API requests are proxied from the spoke nginx to the hub backend, authenticated via API key.
+When MCP is enabled, the MCP server runs as an additional sidecar (using the same dedicated rhacs-manager-mcp-server image) in the same frontend pod, ensuring namespace resolution happens on the spoke cluster where the annotations live.
+OpenShift Lightspeed connects to the /mcp endpoint on the spoke's frontend Route.

 Dual Database Design¶